platonic-io/detsys-testkit/demo/slides.md

 * `fun ldfi(traces: list of trace) -> set of fault`

-* Each trace contains possible messages to drop, so create a big OR-expression like:
+* Each trace contains possible messages to drop, so create a big OR-formula like:

 ```
       omission(msg0...)
 OR omission(msg1...)
 OR ...
 ```

-* For each run/trace we gather more constrints, so create a big AND-expression between traces, e.g.:
+* For each run/trace we gather more constrints, so create a big AND-formula between traces, e.g.:

 ```
       (omission(msg0...)
 OR omission(msg1...)
 OR ...)